 Upon leaving the legislature, Mr. Gonzalez joined Ford Motor Company where he lobbied on behalf of the company and the Alliance of Automobile Manufactures in California and twelve other western states.
 Mr. Gonzalez is credited with securing state grants and tax incentives for electric and alternative fuel vehicles worth over $140 million.
 He provided political communications services to Ford in response to the Explorer-Firestone crises, the costliest vehicle recall in company history.

-In 2015, for the sixth year in a row, Capitol Weekly named Mr. Quintana one of the Capitol’s Top 100 "Major Players" in their annual list.
+In 2016, for the seventh year in a row, Capitol Weekly named Mr. Quintana one of the Capitol’s Top 100 "Major Players" in their annual list.
+In December of 2016 he was also featured in Sacramento Magazine as one of the key players in state politics.
 In September of 2015, Mr. Quintana was a featured speaker on the Politics versus Policy Panel for the 2015 Health Care Conference.
 Mr. Quintana was also a featured speaker in October of 2012, for the Leadership California Institute’s Candidate Forum 2012, where he advised incoming legislative candidates on politics and lobbying as part of the Sacramento Decision Makers panel.
 In addition, Mr. Quintana was featured on Comcast NewsMakers in November of 2012 to discuss internet gambling in California.
-Local news organizations have frequently turned to Mr. Quintana for interviews, relying on his expertise in the political field.
-Local and national news sources have called upon Mr. Quintana for interviews for his opinions and his perspective on politics in California.
+Local and national news organizations frequently turn to Mr. Quintana for his opinions and perspectives on politics and policy in California.
+Quoted and used as a resource by every major news source on the West Coast, David Quintana is a highly sought-after voice on the inner-workings and battles in Sacramento.

 A veteran of lobbying and managing the state’s legislative and regulatory landscape, Delaney Hunter’s background includes more than 20 years of experience in political and governmental work in the state.
 Ms. Hunter is a leading expert in the energy arena with extensive experience working not only in the Legislature but also with the California Public Utilities Commission (CPUC), California Energy Commission (CEC) and California Resources Board (CARB) and in the transit and transportation arena as well.